Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you. Learn More

 Key Differences

-Lorex LNB9242B-W is a little more expensive than the Reolink RLC-811A.
-Reolink is a standalone camera with a high interoperability level.
-This camera uses Synology, RTSP, and Peer-to-Peer protocols to connect with 3rd party systems.
+The Reolink option is a standalone camera with a high interoperability level.
+This camera supports Synology, RTSP, and P2P to connect with 3rd party systems.

 Price